-This is the fourth in a five part series on severe weather safety which is running in conjunction with New York's Severe Weather Awareness Week.
+This is the fourth of a five part series on severe weather safety which will run each day during New York and Pennsylvania's severe weather awareness week.

-While most tornadoes that occur in central New York are not as strong as their counterparts in the midwest, strong and damaging tornadoes can and do occur here.
-On May 31, 1998 and June 2, 1998, central New York was hit by several tornadoes, some of which had wind speeds up to 200 mph!
-On July 26, 2012 there was a tornado that moved through the heart of Elmira, NY and track for almost 14 miles.
-Other events include April 2011, May 26, 2011, July 18, 2011, May 31, 2002, and others.
+While most tornadoes that occur in central New York and northeast Pennsylvania are not as strong as their counterparts in the Midwest, strong and damaging tornadoes can and do occur here.
+On May 31st and June 2nd 1998, central New York and northeast Pennsylvania was hit by several tornadoes, some of which had wind speeds up to 150 mph!
+In July 2014 there was a tornado that killed 4 people in upstate New York.
+In June of 1998 2 people were killed by a tornado in northeast Pennsylvania.

-A Tornado Watch is issued when conditions are favorable, over a large area, for tornadoes and severe thunderstorms.
-The Tornado Watch is issued to alert you to the possibility that severe thunderstorms are expected to develop, and that they may produce tornadoes.
-The National Weather Service's Storm Prediction Center (SPC) issues a tornado watch for many counties and for several hours at a time.
+A tornado watch is issued when conditions are favorable, over a large area, for tornadoes and severe thunderstorms.
+The tornado watch is issued to alert you to the possibility that severe thunderstorms are expected to develop, and that they may produce tornadoes.
+The National Weather Service's storm prediction center issues a tornado watch for many counties and for several hours at a time.

 Go about your normal activities, but watch the sky around you for developing storms.
-Periodically listen to NOAA Weather Radio, or television and radio stations for updates and possible warnings.
+Periodically listen to NOAA weather radio, TV and radio stations or check your mobile device for updates and possible warnings.

-A Tornado Warning is issued when doppler weather radar shows a developing tornado, or a when tornado has been sighted by SKYWARN Severe Weather Spotters, county emergency officials, police, or the public.
-The warning means a tornado is going to move through your county soon, so you need to take immediate action to protect your life and property. tornado warnings are issued by national weather service offices, typically for one county, or a portion of a county, for up to one hour.
+spotters, county emergency officials, police, or the public.
+The warning means a tornado is going to move through your county soon, so you need to take immediate action to protect your life and property.
+Tornado warnings are issued by National Weather Service offices, typically for a portion of a county, for up to one hour.

 The key is to remain calm, but take immediate action.
 If you are at home or in a small building, go to the basement or to an interior room on the lowest floor.
 Closets, bathrooms, and other interior rooms offer the best protection.
 Get under something sturdy or cover yourself with a mattress.